Last Updated on October 4, 2022 by Jim Ferri

 Standard double cabins measure a commodious 304 square feet – larger than most cruise ship staterooms.
 Each cabin has a satellite flat-screen TV/DVD, Keurig coffeemaker, wireless Internet access and complimentary Wi-Fi.

-Public areas include six lounges, ranging from a cozy library to the spacious Magnolia Lounge, home to most presentations and entertainment – and a complimentary Happy Hour, a popular ACL tradition offered on all of its vessels.
+Public areas include six lounges, ranging from a cozy library to the spacious Magnolia Lounge.
+The Magnolia is home to most presentations and entertainment.
+It’s also where you’ll find a complimentary Happy Hour, a popular ACL tradition offered on all of its vessels.

 Up top, there’s a sun deck, exercise equipment and a casual café.
 The Dining Salon is large enough to accommodate all 150 passengers at a single (open) seating.

 Joining me for the voyage was my lady friend and fellow cruising enthusiast, Melinda Renner.
 She joined me in St. Louis a day prior to departure to give us some time to explore the city’s many attractions.